mdb/mdb.github.io/content/blog/2022-12-12-kubernetes-controller-pattern.md

 In Kubernetes, controllers monitor the state of a cluster and make changes according to their implementation logic, as described by [Kubernetes documentation](https://kubernetes.io/docs/concepts/architecture/controller/).
 Through the controller pattern, Kubernetes functionality can be extended to also support custom, non-built-in use cases.
 A controller following in this pattern can be implemented in any language or runtime that can act as a client to the Kubernetes API.
 However, technologies such as [kubebuilder](https://kubebuilder.io/), [controller-gen](https://kubebuilder.io/reference/controller-gen.html), and [operator-sdk](https://sdk.operatorframework.io) offer tools to help controller development.

-The following provides an overview of how the [operator-sdk](https://sdk.operatorframework.io) might be leveraged to build a Kubernetes controller that injects sidecar containers to each Deployment pod within a targeted Kubernetes namespace (Note that `operator-sdk` itself leverages both `kubebuilder` and `controller-gen` under the hood; these more minimal tools can also be used independent of the `operator-sdk`).
+The following provides an overview of how the [operator-sdk](https://sdk.operatorframework.io) might be leveraged to build a Kubernetes controller that injects sidecar containers to each Deployment pod within a targeted Kubernetes namespace (Note that `operator-sdk` itself leverages both `kubebuilder` and `controller-gen` under the hood; these tools can also be used independently from the `operator-sdk`).
 Again, all disclaimers apply: the following is largely intended as an overview and tour of my own introductory experience using the `operator-sdk`.
 It's not intended as an authority on controller implementation best practices; alternative approaches exist.

 ## Implementing a Custom Controller